 - 3.8 million people die from household air pollution exposure every year.

 - Those with pre-existing health conditions are at a higher risk of health problems from poor indoor air quality.
-And because of the pre-existing health condition, they’re also more likely to spend time indoors.
+Plus, people with pre-existing conditions are more likely to spend time indoors.

-- Children, elderly and those with respiratory illnesses or diseases are more susceptible to air pollution exposure.
+- Children, the elderly, those with respiratory illnesses and low-income populations are just some of the populations that are more susceptible to air pollution exposure.

 - Indoor air pollutants include known carcinogens.